Sitefinity/Sitefinity-CLI/README.md

   * Pages are duplicated by default and excluded from the navigation.
   * Once the page is fully migrated, specify the --replace option

-**NOTE** The tool uses the page/page template's title to identify the page/page template that it created.
+**NOTE** The tool uses the page's 'UrlName' property OR the page template's 'Name' property to identify the page/page template that it created.
 The format has a suffix of (migrated to Decoupled).
 This is done to avoid conflicts with existing pages/page templates.

 ### Migrating hierarchies
-* When a page/page template is selected, first the parent page templates are migrated.
+* When a page template is selected, first the parent page templates are migrated.
 Migration cannot happen otherwise.
-* If there are parent page templates automatically migrated, they will be automatically published
+* If there are parent page templates automatically migrated, they will be automatically published.

+**NOTE** When migrating pages, the tool will not migrate the parent page templates.
+All dependent page templates must be migrated prior to migrating pages.

 ### Safe box & Testing
 All pages and page templates are duplicated by default with a suffix in the Title(migrated to Decoupled).
-This provides a level of isolation for existing pages/page templates, so that the migration can happen seamless and without downtime.
-Additionally, this is a great way to test the changes before they go live.
+This provides a level of isolation for existing pages/page templates, so that the migration can happen seamlessly and without downtime.
+This is a great way to test the changes before they go live.

-**NOTE** Pages support the option (--replace.
-See [Migration options](#migration-options)).
-This replaces the page contents on the **ACTUAL** page and saves them as draft.
-Thanks to this option, existing links from content blocks/html fields/related data are kept and no effort is required to update those references.
-When using the Replace option, the page is automatically saved as Draft (regardless of the value of the --action option)
+**NOTE** Pages support the option `--replace`.
+See [Migration options](#migration-options).
+This replaces the page contents on the **ACTUAL** page and saves them as a draft.
+Thanks to this option, existing links from content blocks, html fields, and related data are kept and you do not need to update these references.
+When using the `Replace` option, the page is automatically saved as Draft, regardless of the value of the --action option.

 **Duplicated Pages are hidden from navigation by default.**

 ### Required parameters
-* Cms Url ('--cmsUrl' parameter) - The URL of the CMS
+* CMS URL ('--cmsUrl' parameter) - The URL of the CMS
 * Token ('--token' parameter) - The authentication token to use.
-Visit https://www.progress.com/documentation/sitefinity-cms/generate-access-key for instructions on how to generate a token.
+To learn how to generate a token, see https://www.progress.com/documentation/sitefinity-cms/generate-access-key .

 ### Optional parameters
 * Recreate ('--recreate' parameter) - Instructs the command to recreate the selected page/template AND its parent templates.
 Useful when testing and experimenting with custom configurations/custom widget migrations